Youssef-Nassar/LOL_match_search/README.md

 ### [Full Demo](https://youtu.be/SfgIyZBRqqM)

 *Demo video showing the application in action.
 The video file is located at `static/vid/simple_html.mkv`.*

-**Note**: For best viewing experience on GitHub, consider uploading the video to GitHub Releases or using a video hosting service like YouTube and embedding it here.

 ## 🎮 Match Reference